RogerDewald/LazyNeovimConfig/README.md

+This REPO is deprecated, the up-to-date config is in my .dotfiles REPO

 if you already have an nvim config, you can wipe it with these commands: mv ~/.config/nvim{,.bak} mv ~/.local/share/nvim{,.bak} mv ~/.local/state/nvim{,.bak} mv ~/.cache/nvim{,.bak}

 sudo apt update